Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex4_2_expsim3d_thermmech3d.rst

 .. _sphx_glr_examples_basics_ex4_2_expsim3d_thermmech3d.py:

-Pyvale example: Multi-physics experiment simulation in 3D
+Basics Multi-physics experiment simulation in 3D
 ================================================================================

 In the previous example we performed a series of simulated experiments on a set